MEV in Binance Builder: Our Measurement

 \subsection{Building Our Dataset}

 We empirically collect on-chain activities from two builder entities on BSC.
-For each, the dataset spans from the deployment of its arbitrage contracts up to the time of nearly finishing this paper: \begin{itemize} \item \bd{48Club}, covering block ranges 50{,}636{,}154--69{,}600{,}157 (May 31, 2025--Nov 26, 2025), spanning 180 days;

-\item \bd{Blockrazor}, ranging 51{,}651{,}126--69{,}600{,}154 (June 18, 2025--Nov 26, 2025), spanning 162 days\footnote{\bd{Blockrazor} does not operate from a single address.
-Instead, our analysis shows that it uses a cluster of six sequentially-activated addresses (0x149dD5..., 0x33f318..., 0x7c608F..., 0xF636F0..., 0xa0302b..., 0x33C37c...), and the profit series we report is the consolidated activity aggregated across this six-address cluster.}. \end{itemize}
+Our observation window spans Apr.~1,~2025 to Feb.~10,~2026.
+Within this window, builder-operated arbitrage becomes visible only after the deployment of the relevant contracts: